Heat Stress

 Training and Outreach Services

 A heat stress presentation is available to assist employers in training their staff.
 The presentation should be modified to address site-specific conditions and hazards.
-Additional information about heat stress can also be accessed through a heat stress podcast from the NC Department of Labor.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.